 Banks are required to submit monthly statements to SAMA of the consolidated financial position of their domestic and foreign branches.
-Banks must also submit quarterly, semi-annual and annual reports to SAMA.
-These reports are comprehensive and deal with matters such as the maturity schedule of credit facilities, risk concentrations, large exposures, foreign exchange exposure, analysis of specific loan loss reserves and a calculation of the relevant banks' risk asset based capital adequacy, liquidity and leverage ratios.
+Banks must also submit quarterly, semi-annual and annual prudential returns to SAMA.
+These returns are comprehensive and deal with matters such as the maturity schedule of credit facilities, risk concentrations, large exposures, foreign exchange exposure, analysis of specific loan loss reserves and a calculation of the relevant banks' risk asset based capital adequacy, liquidity and leverage ratios.

-Banks are required to submit their audited annual statements to SAMA within three months of each financial year-end.
+Banks are required to submit their audited annual financial statements to SAMA within three months of each financial year-end.
 Annual financial statements must be audited and signed by at least two external auditors.

-Anti-Money Laundering and Combatting the Financing of Terrorism

-Saudi Arabia is a signatory to, and has implemented measures required by, the International Convention for the Suppression of the Financing of Terrorism and various other international conventions and agreements relating to AML and CFT.
-Saudi Arabia is also a member of the following organisations that address AML and CFT: the Financial Action Task Force ("FATF", as an observer, and a member of the GCC) and the Middle East and North African Financial Action Task Force; and the Egmont Group.
+Anti-Money Laundering and Combatting the Financing of Terrorism and CFT: the Financial Action Task Force ("FATF", as an observer, and a member of the GCC) and the Middle East and North African Financial Action Task Force; and the Egmont Group.
 Saudi Arabia has ratified the UN Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances (Vienna Convention); the UN Convention against Transactional Organised Crime (Palermo Convention); the UN Convention for Suppression of Terrorist Financing; and the Arab Convention for Combating Money Laundering and Terrorist Financing.